 The COVID-19 pandemic has created unprecedented challenges for social economy businesses in Montréal.
-Given the importance of these community organizations, the city wants to provide them with financial assistance, free advisory services, training and psychological support.
+Given the importance of these community organizations, the city wants to provide them with financial assistance, free advisory services and training.

-These services, which are provided through organizations funded by the city, are specifically for social economy businesses.
+These services, which are provided by the city and its partner organizations, are specifically for social economy businesses.

 Broader criteria for the Fonds de développement de l’économie sociale